 Wonder if you're a good candidate for VBAC?
 If the benefits of VBAC outweigh the risks?
 The answer might be up to you.
 Here's help weighing the pros and cons.By Mayo Clinic Staff

+The most concerning risk of VBAC is uterine rupture — when the uterus tears open along the scar line from a prior C-section or major uterine surgery.
 If your uterus ruptures, an emergency C-section is needed to prevent life-threatening complications, including heavy bleeding and infection for the mother and brain damage for the baby.
 In some cases, the uterus might need to be removed (hysterectomy) to stop the bleeding.
 If your uterus is removed, you won't be able to get pregnant again.

-If you're considering VBAC, what's important is to make sure that the facility where you'll deliver the baby is ready to deal with that complication.
+Uterine rupture is rare, occurring in less than 1 out of 100 women.
+If you're considering VBAC, make sure that the facility where you'll deliver the baby is ready to deal with that complication.
 You'll need staff immediately available to provide emergency care.